Schmidt-DevOps/Seafile-PHP-SDK/README.md

 ## German Web Application Developer Available for Hire!

-No marketing skills whatsoever, but low rates, 20+ years of experience, and "german work attitude" -- whatever you associate with that.
+No marketing skills whatsoever, but low rates, 20+ years of experience, and "german work attitude".

 Get in touch now: https://sdo.sh/#contact